Answers to Garden & Landscaping Frequently Asked Questions

 2. Should I use Garden mix, Loam or Rocky Mountain mix soil for…….?

-Garden mix is 25% top soil, 25% compost and 50% peat moss; it is great for flower beds, gardens, etc. Not great for sodding as the compost could burn the grass roots.
+Garden mix is 50% black peat, 20% blonde peat, 20% compost and 10% sand; it is great for flower beds, gardens, etc. Not great for sodding as the compost could burn the grass roots and the peat and compost will break down over time leaving your lawn lumpy.

 Screened loam is black top soil that has been screened to remove rock and debris.
-Best used for sodding, flower beds, shrub beds and as clean fill.
+Best used for sodding, and as clean fill.
 This soil is heavy and will pack over time.

-Rocky mountain mix soil is a blend of 30% composted bark and 70% peat.
+Rocky mountain mix soil is a blend of 33% composted bark, 33% blonde peat and 33% black peat.
 Great for shrub beds and flower beds, weed control and water retention.

 3. If picking up how much can I haul in my truck?

-Generally a 6-8 ft pickup truck (1/2 ton) box will fit approximately 1 cubic yard, ¼ ton pickup truck holds approx. ½ cubic yard.
+Generally a 6-8 ft pickup truck (1/2 ton) box will carry up to 1 cubic yard, ¼ ton pickup truck holds up to ½ cubic yard.
 Weight is always an issue; call Blue Grass for approximate weights on various soils and rocks.

 4. How deep a layer of mulch is required to prevent weeds from growing through?